 Making lung distribution fair and equitable

 In its continued drive toward increasing equity, the donation and transplant community has developed a more fair and flexible lung allocation system.
-On March 2, 2023, new policies will replace the current lung classification system.
+On March 9, 2023, new policies replaced the previous lung allocation system.

 Lungs are the first organ type to be allocated under this new framework, called continuous distribution.
 In continuous distribution of lungs, candidates will receive a composite allocation score, which means no single factor will determine a lung patient’s priority.
 Watch explanatory videos